yukkeechang/vimeo-one/README.md

-## This is the Vimeo take home assesment for the front-end position of the Growth team.
+## This is the Vimeo take home assesment for the front-end internship position of the Growth team.
 https://codepen.io/vimeo-front-end/pen/ozEQEQ